-Checkoff has embarked on direct partnerships with companies who supply or purchase US dairy to accelerate international sales.
-This effort builds on the successful domestic partnership model with foodservice companies and dairy cooperatives and processors by serving as expert consultants to provide marketing, packaging, insights, innovation, supply chain and social responsibility support to advance US dairy.

-Global foodservice partners include Pizza Hut® Asia Pacific, KFC® in Latin America and Domino's® which have delivered positive results for US dairy exports:
+Checkoff has embarked on direct partnerships with companies who supply or purchase U.S. dairy to accelerate international sales.
+This effort builds on the successful domestic partnership model with foodservice companies and dairy cooperatives and processors by serving as expert consultants to provide marketing, packaging, insights, innovation, supply chain and social responsibility support to advance U.S. dairy.
+Global foodservice partners include Pizza Hut® Asia Pacific, KFC® Latin America and Caribbean and Domino's® Japan which have delivered positive results for U.S. dairy exports: